clinaresl/ksearch/domains/README.md

   between successive solution paths, but this is not necessarily true always.
 * *nbcentroids*: number of centroids used for computing the *k* shortest paths when using an algorithm from the BELA* family
+* *mem*: memory usage in Megabytes.
+The measurement combines both the virtual memory and resident set size.
+The first should not be very relevant, whereas the second might include some values which are not directly related to the memory usage of the search algorithms such as dynamic libraries.
+Still, it is considered to serve as a good measure of the performance of each algorithm wrt memory usage.
 * *runtime*: CPU runtime until this solution path is found.
 Also, this value might be monotonically increasing between successive solutions of the same *k* shortest-path problem, but it is not necessarily true.